arzuunr/100_day_challenge/beginner_projects/key_takeaways.md

 ## *Tips*

--Book are good as references.
+-Books are good as references.
 If you want to dive deep into delegates and protocols read that chapter, when it comes to learning; hands on project is the best.

 -Being a copycat if you have no idea for a project at first.